malach-it/developers.boruta/docs/provider-configuration/configure-clients.md

 ## Client confidentiality

 The access to most of the OAuth and OpenID Connect provider endpoints is protected by providing a couple `client_id` / `client_secret` aiming to identify the client that performs the request.

 This authentication follows the Basic Authorization or can be provided as body parameters.

-As stated in OAuth 2.0 RFC, the server gives the ability to set clients as confidential requesting the client secret in more cases.
+As stated in [OAuth 2.0 RFC](https://www.rfc-editor.org/rfc/rfc6749), servers can treat some clients as private and ask them for a secret code more often.

 Rules of requesting client credentials acts as follow: